lue-bird/elm-review-mini/README.md

+# Why a fork?
-## What is the point of this fork? goals
+## goals and ideas

   - much simpler API and internals
       - enabling docs that cover the basics in a very concise manner, then guiding through tons of examples if you feel like it.
+  - composable inspections
+      - much of the complexity and perf choke points in `elm-review` come from the dependency between inspections, see e.g. https://github.com/jfmengels/elm-review/issues/168
-  - composable inspections so that multiple reviews can feed off the same bunch of collected contexts, published as packages by users.
+      - multiple reviews can feed off the same bunch of collected contexts, published as packages by users.
 Examples: "data to determine all bindings in scope", "data to determine a given reference's full origin", "data to determine the reference's minimum qualification", "type information"
   - all the nice helpers: `Type/Pattern/Expression.map/subs/fold` etc

-> Status: Basic API seems promising, implementation is still brewing
+> Status: Basic API is promising, implementation is still brewing (CLI especially will take a while)

-Directly back-porting these changes to `elm-review` is not an explicit goal and breaking changes etc are explicitly not avoided.
+Directly back-porting these changes to `elm-review` is not an explicit goal for me and breaking changes etc are explicitly not avoided.

-## What is the point of this fork? feelings
+## feelings

 I'm _scared_ of big projects, especially those with a lot of underlying covered area/complexity because code structures become static: